 All of this adds up to a simple conclusion: the restriction of animal protein, though not necessarily the complete removal of it, is the best course of action for your bones and your overall health.

-The Save Our Bones Program offers a holistic approach to bone health, and the 80/20 pH-balanced nutritional plan is one example.
+The Osteoporosis Reversal Program offers a holistic approach to bone health, and the 80/20 pH-balanced nutritional plan is one example.
 The Program offers comprehensive, evidence-backed steps that show you how to achieve optimal health by modifying your diet, making easy lifestyle changes, and exercising to build your bones.
 If you didn’t get it yet, you can learn more about the Program here.

 Stop Worrying About Your Bone Loss